PrestaShop/PrestaShop/docs/readme_fr.txt

 This source file is subject to the Open Software License (OSL 3.0) that is bundled with this package in the file LICENSE.txt.
-It is also available through the world-wide-web at this URL: http://opensource.org/licenses/osl-3.0.php
+It is also available through the world-wide-web at this URL : http://opensource.org/licenses/osl-3.0.php
 If you did not receive a copy of the license and are unable to obtain it through the world-wide-web, please send an email